 - Turn on two-step verification.
 Also known as multi-factor authentication, this extra security measure typically requires you to enter your username and password along with a temporary passcode to get into an account.

 Tell the colleagues, friends, and family in your email contact list that your email has been hacked.
 Warn them to delete any suspicious messages that come from your account.
 Also tell them not to open applications, click on links, share credit card information, or send money.
 It can be embarrassing to let your contacts know you’ve been hacked, but the warning may save them from falling for a scam.

 3. Look for signs of trouble.

-Hackers may make changes to allow them to get into your account again or even to continue to scam people after you’ve taken back control of the account.
-To prevent this, you should take these steps:
+Hackers may make changes to allow them to get into your account again or to continue to scam people after you’ve taken back control of the account.
+To prevent his, you should take these steps: ·

 - Scan for trouble.
 Look for signs of a computer virus on your computer, phone or tablet.
 These signs may include strange pop-up windows, slowness, problems shutting down or restarting, and unfamiliar applications on your device.

 4. Protect yourself for the future.

 Finally, you can put a few simple measures in place to make another email hack less likely to happen in the future.
 Here’s what to do: